 Five PAs were developed to provide 15 percent design plans for road safety improvements recommended in previous RSAs.
 They included preliminary cost estimates and benefit cost analysis.
 The PAs can be used by local agencies to request federal aid Highway Safety Improvement Program (HSIP) funding to implement road safety improvements.
 The sites for performing RSAs are recommended by the Transportation Safety Committee.
 Through 2015, this was based on agency nominations followed by a review of crash history.
 In 2017, all RSA sites are identified and prioritized through a data driven process.

 A list of locations and completion dates are provided below.

 An RSA is carried out by an independent multidisciplinary RSA Team and is led by a person trained in performing RSAs.
 The team typically consists of a police officer, traffic engineer, road safety planner and an expert in human factors.

-The RSA team, led by the consultant, considers the safety of all road users, qualitatively estimates and reports on potential road safety issues and identifies opportunities for safety improvement.
-The RSA team examines the sites during the morning rush hour, mid-day and after sunset, by both driving and walking at the site.
-The MAG RSA program utilizes approximately $300,000 annually set aside in the Unified Planning Work Program (UPWP).
-These planning funds go towards services of on-call consultants qualified specifically to perform RSAs.
+The RSA team considers the safety of all road users.
+They estimate and report on possible road safety issues and identify opportunities for safety improvement.
+The team examines the sites during the morning rush hour, mid-day and after sunset, by both driving and walking at the site.
+The RSA program uses approximately $300,000 annually that is set aside in the Unified Planning Work Program (UPWP).
+These funds goes toward on-call consultants who are qualified to perform RSAs.